DrQuacks/fantasy-football/ai/context/DATASET_DOCUMENTATION.md

 7. **Combine multiple time windows** (last1, last4, season) for comprehensive defense evaluation
 8. **Leverage weekly PI data** for time-series analysis and trend identification
 9. **Filter by specific weeks** to analyze defense performance at different points in the season
+10. **Use the weekly PI table** for defense performance analysis at any point in the season